-Theoreticians have made significant progress in advancing our understanding of how to analyze the economy-wide impact of a cost-benefit procedure.9 This so-called "general equilibrium" approach will prove to be an essential component of our approach.
+Theoreticians have made significant progress in advancing our understanding of how to analyse the economy-wide impact of a cost-benefit procedure.10 This so-called "general equilibrium" approach will prove to be an essential component of our approach in this paper.

-An important element of recent theoretical work has been designed to clarify the appropriate behaviour of different layers of government which have different instruments at their disposal.
-Although the full optimum may not be attainable, it is important, in determining the optimal behaviour of a particular layer of government, to decide in advance what externalities it should take into account in deciding its actions, and what externalities it should leave uncorrected as being the appropriate responsibility of another layer.
+An important element of recent theoretical work has been designed to clarify the appropriate behaviour of distinct layers of government which have different instruments at their disposal.
+Although the full optimum may not be attainable, it is important, in determining the optimal behaviour of a particular